 Edie Stall: Please, you can do that, can't you?
-You can do that... can't you, please?
+You can do that, can't you, please?

 Tom Stall: What do you think you heard?

-Edie Stall: It's not what I heard... it's what I saw.
+Edie Stall: It's not what I heard.
+It's what I saw.
 I saw Joey.
 I saw you turn into Joey right before my eyes.
-I saw a killer, the one Fogarty warned me about.
+I saw a killer - The one Fogarty warned me about.
 You did kill men back in Philly, didn't you?
-Did you do it for money?
-Or did you do it because you enjoyed it?
+Did you do it for money, or did you do it because you enjoyed it?

 Tom Stall: Joey did, both.
-I didn't.
-Tom Stall didn't.
+I didn't - Tom Stall didn't.

 Leland Jones: Oh, I know that, asshole.
 Believe me.
-I... do...
+I do know that!

-William Orser: [looking at Charlotte] What?
+William Orser: [Billy looks at Charlotte] What?
 Her?